vibbits/brain-mosaic-course/README.md

 ## General context

-Welcome to our <> workshop!
+Welcome to our {{workshop_name}} workshop!
 We are very happy to have you here.

-This is the <> edition of this workshop, jointly organised by the VIB Bioinformatics Core and ELIXIR Belgium.
+This is the {{workshop_edition}} edition of this workshop, jointly organised by the VIB Bioinformatics Core and ELIXIR Belgium.

 - The first session (12 & 13 October 2023) is dedicated to Containers (Docker & Singularity) which are great tools for code portability and reproducibility of your analysis.
 You will learn how to use containers and how to build a container from scratch, share it with others and how to re-use and modify existing containers.